alienswamp/alienswamp.github.io/_posts/2017-12-27-Robot-Hand.markdown

 In my analysis, I personally did a CAD simulation to show the unique functionality of a simplified GR2, as well as a Force Analysis for an example use case.

-The following images are from the paper cited.
+The following images are from the paper cited showing the layout and implementation of the GR2 concept.

 ![GR2 Design]({{ site.url }}/assets/gr2draw.gif)
 ![GR2 Built]({{ site.url }}/assets/gr2real.gif)